From the humorous to the shocking, and from the clever to the bonkers, here are just six of our favourite print marketing campaigns of recent years.

 The ad showed the authors bent into the shape of headphones, whispering into the ears of their listeners.

-The idea was created by McCann Worldgroup India, and went on to win a Gold Press Lion ay Cannes International Festival of Creativity.
+The idea was created by McCann Worldgroup India, and went on to win a Gold Press Lion at the Cannes International Festival of Creativity.

 Expedia “Baggage Tags”